top of page

 Below a circular hike of around 28 kilometers, following by and large the late-medieval procession route of Saint Cunera:

 Furthermore, since this is in essence a hiking site, at the base of the Grebbeberg hill lies nature area De Blauwe Kamer 'the blue chamber/space'.
-It's a wetland area with loads of birdlife and (!) semi-wild horses.
+It is a wetland area with loads of birdlife and (!) semi-wild horses.
 De Blauwe Kamer is partially accessible for walkers.
 For more information consult website Utrechts Landschap.

 Suggested music